 Each year, the School endeavours to participate in external surveys (such as with Financial Times) to provide benchmarking data on the EMBA Program and the program experience.
 All students are strongly encouraged to participate in the formal surveys, internal and external, as the School uses the information as feedback on the delivery of the EMBA Program.

-The Graduating Dean’s List is compiled each year in mid-June and acknowledges the academic success of the top 20% of students in the Full-Time graduating classes.
-The Graduating Dean’s List is based on a cumulative GPA for the entirety of the program.
+The Graduating Dean’s List is compiled each year in mid-June and is based on a cumulative GPA for the entirety of the program.
 In addition to recognizing the top 20 per cent of the class, the School bestows the following honours:

 - The top student graduating from the Full-Time, Morning/Evening, EMBA, and GEMBA-HLS programs at the School earns the title Dean’s List and Bregman Scholar, Roger N. Wolff Prize.

-- The top 10% of the students graduating from each Program earn the title Dean’s List and Bregman Scholar.
+- The top 10 per cent of the students graduating from each Program earn the title Dean’s List and Bregman Scholar.

-- The remaining students in the top 20% of students graduating from each Program earn the title Dean’s List.
+- The remaining graduating students in the top 20 percent from each Program earn the title Dean’s List.